-An employee may formally submit a grievance to the Department Head or is or her designee within fourteen (14) calendar days from the occurrence which gives rise to the problem.
+An employee may formally submit a grievance to the Department Head or is or her designee within thirty (30) calendar days from the occurrence which gives rise to the problem or the employee becomes aware of the potential violation of the MOU.
 Such submission shall be in writing and shall state the nature of the grievance and the suggested solution.
 Within seven (7) calendar days after receipt of the written grievance, the Department Head or his or her designee shall meet with the grievant.
 Within fourteen (14) calendar days thereafter, a written decision shall be given to the grievant.